NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     files, if those files contain Easting and Northing fields.
 If not specified, ``--t_srs`` will be used.

+--input-is-projected
+    Treat the input coordinates as already in the projected coordinate system, avoiding the need to convert to geodetic coordinates.

 --rounding-error <float (default: 1/2^{10}=0.0009765625)>
     How much to round the output DEM and errors, in meters (more rounding means less precision but potentially smaller size on